 - On wall corners, one trim piece will overlap the other (makes an “L” shape).

 - Remember the nail holes will have to be filled in.
-So make sure they are slightly indented or flush with the trim.
+Make sure they are slightly indented or flush with the trim.

 FINISHING TOUCHES